 There's no doubt that the industrial sector is becoming more digitized.
-New technologies are emerging to help connect machines and devices, optimize processes and improve performance.
+New technologies are emerging to help connect machines and devices, optimize processes, and improve performance.
 Altogether, this is best known as industry 4.0.

 What is SPE?

-SPE is a type of Ethernet cable that uses only a single pair of wires to transmit data.
+Single pair ethernet (SPE) is a type of Ethernet cable that uses only a single pair of wires to transmit data.
 SPE cables are thinner and more flexible than traditional Ethernet cables, making them ideal for use in tight spaces or difficult-to-reach locations.
 SPE cables can also carry data at higher speeds than traditional Ethernet cables, making them perfect for applications that require high bandwidth.

 Additionally, SPE cables are less susceptible to crosstalk and interference than other types of Ethernet cable.